 Very Special Neive

-Now one thing I really hate is getting up early.
-Most times you won't see me out of bed much before 8 a.m. and that's on my early days.
-In Neive though I'm up and about by 6 a.m. - I get up, leave my wife Maria still fast asleep, and wander the village lanes; returning to the Villa Lauri (where we always stay) at around 9 a.m. for breakfast.
+Now, one thing I really hate is getting up early.
+Most times, you won't see me out of bed much before 8 a.m., and that's in my early days.
+In Neive, though I'm up and about by 6 a.m., I get up, leave my wife Maria still fast asleep, and wander the village lanes, returning to Villa Lauri (where we always stay) at around 9 a.m. for breakfast.

 Neive Piedmont Italy

-You walk through cobbled lanes lined with picturesque cottages and every now and again you'll catch a spectacular view of the verdant rolling hills, the vineyards cascading down them.
+You walk through cobbled lanes lined with picturesque cottages, and every now and again you'll catch a spectacular view of the verdant rolling hills and the vineyards cascading down them.

 The air still has a slight chill about it, while a soft mist lends a magical atmosphere.
-Nobody is about and there is silence with only the occasional scurry or yowl of a cat to be heard.
-You begin to wander what century you're in (Maria reckons this confirms my madness), really though it is easy to do as everything here is exactly as it must have been 200 years ago.
+Nobody is about, and there is silence, with only the occasional scurry or yowl of a cat to be heard.
+You begin to wonder what century you're in (Maria reckons this confirms my madness), even though it is easy to do as everything here is exactly as it must have been 200 years ago.

 What to See